swiftlang/swift/docs/WindowsCrossCompile.md

 export VCToolsInstallDir=".../Microsoft Visual Studio/2017/Community"
 ```

-## 2. Setup `visualc` and `ucrt` modules
+## 2. Set up the `visualc` and `ucrt` modules
 The `visualc.modulemap` located at
 `swift/stdlib/public/Platform/visualc.modulemap` needs to be copied into
 `${VCToolsInstallDir}/include`.
 The `ucrt.modulemap` located at
 `swift/stdlib/public/Platform/ucrt.modulemap` needs to be copied into
 `${UniversalCRTSdkDir}/Include/${UCRTVersion}/ucrt`.

-## 3. Configure the runtime to be built with the just built clang
+## 3. Configure the runtime to be built with the just built `clang`
-Ensure that we use the tools from the just built LLVM and clang tools to build
+Ensure that we use the tools from the just built LLVM and `clang` tools to
-the Windows SDK.
-You will need to pass a few extra options to cmake via the
+build the Windows SDK.
+You will need to pass a few extra options to cmake via
-`build-script` invocation to achieve this.
+the `build-script` invocation to achieve this.
 You will need to expand out the
-path where llvm-ar and llvm-ranlib are built.
+path where `llvm-ar` and `llvm-ranlib` are built.
 These are needed to correctly
 build the static libraries.
 Note that cross-compiling will require the use of
-lld.
-Ensure that lld-link.exe (lld-link) is available to clang via your path.
+`lld`.
+Ensure that `lld-link.exe` is available to clang via your path.
 Additionally, the ICU headers and libraries need to be provided for the build.

 ```bash